Frequently Asked Questions

 Swampstalkers Coral Elves Frostwings Scalders Goblins EldarimMagic Items

-Destroyer -> AnnihilatorChampion -> ProtectorSlayer -> Devastator Tender -> Dragonne TenderHarpy -> HarpiesElemental Dragonslayer -> DragonhunterBronze Targe -$gt; Wooden Targe
+Destroyer -> AnnihilatorChampion -> ProtectorSlayer -> Devastator Tender -> Dragonne TenderHarpy -> HarpiesElemental Dragonslayer -> DragonhunterBronze Targe -> Wooden Targe

 Annihilator -> Ravager Hero -> Trooper Hounder -> Hound Master Rider -> Dragonne Rider Silver Buckler -> Steel Buckler